Trial access to EUobserver

 Further details about the application process are available.

-To improve your experience of borrowing and renewing items, in the coming months a number of changes to the lending of library materials will come into effect.
+To improve your experience of borrowing and renewing items we have recently implemented a number of changes to the lending of library materials.